DDT (professional wrestling): Slingshot DDT

 The wrestler stands on the ring apron and performs a slingshot, and as they pull themselves over the top rope, they grab their opponent in a front facelock and fall backwards, driving their opponent's head into the mat.
-Johnny Gargano uses it as One Final Beat but its earlier name was Thunderstruck.
+Johnny Gargano uses it as One Final Beat, which was previously known as Thunderstruck.

 Snap DDT

 The wrestler applies a front facelock to their opponent.
 The wrestler then jumps down onto their back, swinging their legs forward, bending the opponent, and driving them down to the mat face, forehead, or head first.
 A slight variation sees the wrestler draw one of their legs backwards (usually the leg closest to the opponent) before swinging it forward to build extra momentum.
 They then drop onto their back, driving the opponent head first to the mat.
-Yujiro Takahashi performs a variation where he delivers the DDT to a kneeling opponent, calling his version Pimp Juice.
+Dwayne "The Rock" Johnson used this variation of the DDT in his late years in the WWF/E. Yujiro Takahashi also performs a variation where he delivers the DDT to a kneeling opponent, calling his version Pimp Juice.
+The Miz uses this version, and taught it to Logan Paul.
 Lita used a swinging variation and dubbed it the Lita DDT.
-Alexa Bliss uses it and calls it the Bliss DDT.
+Alexa Bliss uses it as well and calls it the Bliss DDT.